Subhash3/chat-app/README.md

 - [ ] Differentiate sent, pending and unset message.
 - [x] Differentiate between active and inactive(offline) users.
 - [ ] Differentiate read and unread messages.

+##### Issues
+- [ ] Top message is being instead of the last message in chrome.
+- [ ] Empty messages are also being sent.
+- [ ] Messages are disappearing if we hit back button and login again.
+        But refreshing the page brings back all the messages.

 ##### Feel free to contibute and open any issues.